Accrued interest definition

 How to Account for Accrued Interest

-In the following sub-sections, we show how to account for accrued interest by either party, note the need for reversing entries, and point out why an accrual is not needed for immaterial amounts.
+In the following bullet points, we show how to account for accrued interest by either party, note the need for reversing entries, and point out why an accrual is not needed for immaterial amounts.

-In both cases, these are flagged as reversing entries, so they are reversed at the beginning of the following month.
-Thus, the net effect of these transactions is that revenue or expense recognition is shifted forward in time.
+Use of reversing entries.
+In both of the preceding cases, the transactions are flagged as reversing entries, so they are reversed at the beginning of the following month.
+Thus, the net effect of these transactions is that revenue or expense recognition is shifted forward in time by one reporting period.

+Accruals for immaterial amounts.
 It is not useful or necessary to record accrued interest when the amount to be accrued is immaterial to the financial statements.
 Recording it under these circumstances only makes the production of financial statements more complicated than should be the case, and introduces the risk of errors.
+Therefore, it is more efficient not to record immaterial amounts of interest at all.